A neighbor's word can bring death sentence in Iraq IS trials

 "We do everything we can to get to the truth and we don't want to be unfair to anyone," Sahar told the AP.
 "These defendants are here on the strength of testimony given by a secret informer, neighbors or their own families."

-The judge acknowledged he knew some informers offered incriminating testimony to settle old scores, but gave no indication how he could differentiate true testimony from false.

-Saleh told the AP that the feud with the family of his neighbor festered for years after the dispute over his cousin — even though Saleh ultimately didn't marry her either.
+Saleh told the AP that the feud with the family of his neighbor festered for years after the dispute over his cousin.

-In May 2017, shortly after his neighborhood was freed from IS militants, security forces arrested Saleh and sent him to a local prison, where he said he was tortured and beaten for four days.
-The neighbor, he was told, had turned him in, telling authorities he had been temporarily detained by IS because Saleh told the militants the neighbor had been a member of the police force.
+In May 2017, shortly after his neighborhood was freed from IS, Saleh said he was sent to a local prison, tortured and beaten for four days after the neighbor labeled him an informer.

-During his brief trial in December, Saleh said the judge asked if he had informed on his neighbor.
+During his brief trial in December, the judge asked if he had informed on the neighbor.

 "I said no," Saleh recounted.
 "Then he asked me to leave during consultations.
 When I came back, I was sentenced to death."

-His crimes, according to a copy of the verdict obtained by the AP, were joining IS, fighting against security forces and informing on the neighbor.
-The ruling said it was based on the neighbor's testimony and a confession by Saleh.
-Saleh says he indeed confessed — but only to stop the torture.
+The ruling obtained by the AP said the verdict was based on the neighbor's testimony and a confession by Saleh — which Saleh says was obtained under torture.

-In Mosul, his family said Saleh had his own troubles with IS during its rule.
-Like his neighbor, he was detained when the militants learned he had applied for a policeman's job in 2007, according to his mother, sister and wife.

-After IS was driven out of Mosul, government-linked Shiite militiamen detained Saleh twice on suspicion of belonging to IS, each time holding him overnight, said his wife, Hind Zaki.

 That appears to have sealed his fate: an informant told security agencies that Younis was an armed fighter with IS.

-Younis had been detained and flogged by IS militants for selling cigarettes on the black market to make ends meet, according to his mother, Nada Hassan.

-The family fled Areij as Iraqi forces battled to retake the territory in 2017, settling into a camp for the displaced, where federal police arrested Younis in February.
-Younis said he was beaten, tortured with electric shocks and hung upside down, finally confessing to crimes he hadn't committed to end his torment.
+Younis was arrested in February and said he was beaten, given electric shocks and hung upside down, finally confessing to crimes he hadn't committed to end his torment.

 The third condemned man interviewed by the AP, Ahmed Nijm, unabashedly said the Islamic State group had the right idea.
 They came to Mosul, he said, "in an earnest, sincere search for justice."